 There are three types of reverse mortgage products to choose from:

-- Single-Purpose Reverse Mortgage: Offered through local and state governments or nonprofits, these loan products are the most affordable option.
+• Single-Purpose Reverse Mortgage: Offered through state and local government agencies or nonprofits, these loan products are the most affordable option.
 However, they’re only accessible in select areas and are designed to cover specific costs, like home renovations.

 Other Things You Need to Consider When Taking Out a Reverse Mortgage